caramortati/C2-Beaconing-Wireshark/README.md

 - GET/HTTP
 ---
 ## 5. Conclusion:
-- Summarize key insights about IR, lessons learned, and/or
+- Summarize key insights about IR, lessons learned, and/or potential improvements
-- potential improvements

 This project demonstrated how network traffic analysis can be used in IR to detect Command-and-Control (C2) beaconing behavior using Wireshark.
 By simulating a compromised systen in a controlled lab environment, it was possible to observe how the compromised victim machine communicates with an attacker controlled server through periodic HTTP requests.

 ### Real-World Application
 In real-world environments, attackers commonly use C2 beaconing to maintain persistence with compromised systems.
 This type of communication is often designed to be stealthy, using low traffic volume and regular intervals to evade detection.
 The techniques used in this project such as analyzing live packet captures, applying filters and gradually adding in filter conditions, allowed us to key into traffic patterns using Wireshark.
+The use of display filters, TCP stream analysis, and timing visualization, allows analysts to identify abnormal behaviors like (C2) beaconing.
 This is directly applicable to IR teams in the analysis and detection phase of the IR lifecycle in indentifying indicators of attack.

+IoAs enable early detection and threat hunting through behavioral analysis, and Wireshark supports this by exposing network patterns, such as timing and protocol anomalies, that help identify attacker behavior, including zero-day threats

+Limitations must also be recognized when thinking about the whole picture.
+Wireshark does not provide endpoint visibility, and cannot determine the root cause of an infection.
+It is best used alongside tools such as EDR and SIEM platforms for full situational awareness.
+Therefore Wireshark is meant to be used as a critical component of a broader incident response strategy, where network-level insights inform containment, eradication, and recovery decisions.

 Incident Responders use tools like Wireshark to:
 - Detect suspicious outbound connections